lpmagnuson/EZProxy-Alma-Authentication/readme.md

 This repository contains an example script for setting up External Script Authentication to query an LDAP server and the Alma User API.

+The intended use case is if you need to use an LDAP server for authentication (username/password) but also want to check Alma user records for user group and/or expiration.
+This script assumes you want only active Alma users to be able to login to EZProxy.

 ## EZProxy user.txt Configuration

 These scripts assume your EZproxy user.txt file is configured to direct users